Below are some frequently asked questions about the SLC/PAC Expansion. If your questions about the project aren't answered here, you can email us.

 What is the University’s contribution to the project?

-In response to students requesting additional student space, the university has worked with the Feds and the GSA to meet student space needs.
+In response to students requesting additional student space, the university has worked with WUSA and the GSA to meet student space needs.
 The University hired an architect to create the SLC/PAC Expansion building plans and artistic renderings in time for the student referendum.
-The University has also allocated a number of staff to work with the students as they prepared the proposal for the student referendum.
+The University has also allocated staff members to work with the students as they prepared the proposal for the student referendum.
 The University will also be contributing $17 million towards the expansion.
 Students will contribute $24 million.

 What will the fee go towards?